zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

-User can define which parameters should be analysed.
-Mark ‘Y’ or ‘N’ according to your needs.
-If a parameter was not collected during library generation (GeneDefinition.py module), the parameter will be skipped from the analysis.
-If you are comparing libraries with a different set of analysed parameters (this is the starting point of your analysis), HaSAPPy will premature interrupt raising an issue; in this case check the parameters analysed in the different libraries exploring the library_info.txt file.
+Selection of parameters that should be calculated requires a simple `Y` or `N` in the following input fields.
+If a parameter was not calculated during data processing by **GeneDefinition.py module**, this parameter is automatically be skipped from the following analysis.

+> **NOTE:** If you are comparing libraries with a different set of analysed parameters (only valid if this is the starting point of your analysis), HaSAPPy can terminate with an error.
+In this case, please check that all parameters analysed are logged in the library_info.txt file for the different libraries.
+To avoid this problem entirely it is recommended to calculate all parameters during data processing in the workflow.
 ```
 Type of parameters analysed (mark ‘Y’ or ’N’):
 	Independent insertions (I.I.):